 The specific cylinder code (P0301–P0306) is the most useful — it tells you exactly which cylinder is misfiring, which points directly to the coil, plug or injector for that cylinder.

 Yes — in two ways.
-First, any illuminated check engine or engine management light is an automatic MOT failure in the UK regardless of what it means.
+First, a stored code does not automatically fail an MOT, but a flashing check engine or engine management light can cause a failure where MIL inspection applies.
 Second, active misfires produce high hydrocarbon emissions that will fail the emissions test independently.
 Fix the misfire first, then check the light is off before booking your MOT.

 | Cause | DIY Cost | Garage Cost |